CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex4_PIM_Teammate_Approval.md

 5. To review the audited list of activities related to Joni's approval of the Intune Administrator role, select the **Microsoft Entra admin center** tab in your Edge browser.

-6. In the **Microsoft Entra admin center**, the **Adatum Corporation | Settings** page should be displayed.
+6. In the **Microsoft Entra admin center**, the **OTU WA MOC | Settings** page should be displayed.
 This is where you left off in an earlier task.
 In the middle pane, under the **Activity** section towards the bottom of the page, select **Resource audit**.

-7. In the **Adatum Corporation | Resource audit** page, review the list of PIM activities.
+7. In the **OTU WA MOC | Resource audit** page, review the list of PIM activities.
 Note the two most recent activities.
 Select the second activity, where the requestor is Alex Wilber.
 In the **Audit details** pane that appears, note the **Subject** is Joni Sherman, and the **Action** indicates Alex approved Joni's role request for the Intune Administrator role.
 Select **Close**.

-8. In the **Adatum Corporation | Resource audit** page, in the list of PIM activities, select the first activity.
+8. In the **OTU WA MOC | Resource audit** page, in the list of PIM activities, select the first activity.
 In the **Audit details** pane that appears, note the **Subject** is Joni Sherman, and the **Action** indicates Joni was added to the Intune Administrator role.
 Also note the **Reason** that you entered for the role request.
 Select **Close**.

-9. In your Edge browser session, close all the tabs except for the **Home | Microsoft 365 Copilot** tab and the tab containing the **Microsoft 365 admin center**.
+9. In your Edge browser session, close all the tabs except for the **Microsoft 365 Copilot** tab and the tab containing the **Microsoft 365 admin center**.
 Leave these two tabs open for the next lab.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - If you receive a success message, you can proceed to the next task.